FredHutch/sc-howto/samba/README.md

     2 12/27/17 13:15:08 host/samba4.MYDOM.org@MYDOM.ORG (arcfour-hmac)
     2 12/27/17 13:15:08 host/SAMBA4@MYDOM.ORG (arcfour-hmac)

-As a first troubleshooting step always delete the local kerberos keytab before continuing (`rm /etc/krb5.keytab`)
+The next troubleshooting step should be changing `log level = 2` to `log level = 4` in `/etc/samba/smb.conf` and restarting samba (`systemctl restart smbd nmbd`)

 ### msktutil

 msktutil is the most reliable option for joining computers to an AD domain.
 Problems can arise if the join is not successful right away.
-Some things to try:
+When you try one of these options please make sure that you always delete the local kerberos keytab before re-running msktutil (`rm /etc/krb5.keytab`)

 1. If the domain controller cannot be found use the `--server mydc.mydom.org` option to set the domain controller